push-protocol/push-website/blog/2024-07-01-case-study-how-wallets-use-push-to-become-super-app/index.md

 On a parallel front, As users continue to become mature and conscious about on-chain security, the demand for hardware wallets will be ever-increasing.
 Push can also be integrated with companion Apps of Hardware Wallets like [KeepKay](https://www.keepkey.com/), ensuring user’s with mission critical application updates independant of any wallet type.

+ShapeShift has remained the second most subscribed channel for over a year, with a total subscriber count of more than **28,000** with a growth of more than **306%** as compared to previous year.
 <!-- shapeshift subscriber count -->
 ![Shapeshift subscriber statistics](./image5.webp)